Giardiasis is a gastrointestinal infection. It is one of the most common parasitic diseases in the world.

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

-Your doctor may want to lab results from your bodily fluids, waste products, or tissue.
+Your bodily fluids, tissue, and waste products may be tested.
 This can be done with:

 Giardiasis is treated with a prescription antiparasitic drug.
-The medication is usually given for 5 to 10 days.
-Some of these medications include:
+The medication is usually given for 5-10 days.

-This condition may be resistant to any of these medications or to several others that are sometimes used.
+This condition may be resistant to medications.
 This may make treatment difficult.
 It may also mean that you may be sick longer.

 National Institute of Allergy and Infectious Diseases